 The famous psychiatrist and hypnotherapist, Milton Erickson would demonstrate the limits of hypnosis to his students.
 He would instruct a subject, who he had placed in trance, to take off his or her clothes.
 The person always refused.

 No hypnosis practitioner can get you to do something that is against your will.
 You would just pop straight out of the trance.
 Any hypnosis practitioner has to be in rapport with you (i.e. aligned with your will) to be able to hypnotise you in the first place and to be able to keep you in the trance.

 Of course, there are often blocks to the client getting what they want.
 It could be trauma from childhood or past lives.
-Even though they want to be put into the trance, because of these subconscious fears, they are afraid of letting go.
+Even though they want to be put into the trance, sometimes, because of these subconscious fears, the client is afraid of letting go.
 I work with the client and their guides to remove as many blocks as possible as long as this is comfortable for the client.
 Making changes in a way that does not offend the client’s world view, moral code or operating system is part of the skill of hypnosis practitioner.
+But attaining trance is not possible without the client’s complete willingness as well.
 Ultimately, clients’ spiritual guides ensure they recieve what they need whether that is what they desire or not.

-To put someone in a deep trance in a regression takes a lot of skill on the therapist’s part and much trust of the part of the client.
+To help someone attain a trance takes a lot of skill on the therapist’s part and much trust of the part of the client.
 The conscious mind is responsible for all our day-to-day thinking and problem solving.
 There are many challenges in our lives.
 We need to have food, shelter and not be fooled so we can survive.
 Our conscious mind is focussed on keeping us safe in this physical world.
-To go into trance, the client’s conscious mind needs to step back so the deeper wise self can be accessed.
+To go into trance, the client’s conscious mind needs be fully committed to achieving trance and then relax so the trance state can be accessed.

 Read more about your hypnotherapist, Karen Joy.